Berts bravader: Plot

 Bert does his PRAO at a local newspaper in November.
-Heman Hunters play at the "Hjorten" youth club (but Åke mistakes the name for "Lorten", Swedish for "muck"), which Bert depicts in the newspaper, as "Treb Gnujl" (his own name written backwards).
-During a school test later during the month, where the students will write their own story, Åke "steals" a story from August Strindberg, "Fräknige Julius".
-Bert writes and about a man watching TV.
-When he can't come to a good end, he continues the stories nuclear weapon and everyone dies.
+Heman Hunters play at the "Hjorten" youth club, which Bert depicts in the newspaper, as "Treb Gnujl" (his own name written backwards).
+During the autumn and early winter, Bert also has a school test, and Bert's school also plays an ice hockey tournament with less success.

-On 3 December, Bert's school plays an ice hockey tournament.
-In the opening game, the opponent team is leading, 12–1, when Lill-Erik is sent to the penalty box twice for hitting an opponent.
-Bert turns angry on Lill-Erik, and they start to fight before Bert scores seven goals at pure anger, and Bert's school wins, 13–12.
-In the second game, Bert is sent to the penalty box for tackling his teammate Lill-Erik, and swearing at the referee.
-Bert is blamed when his school loses, 0–8, and is knocked out of the tournament.

 Later in December, Bert sends Emilia a poetry book, with love poems and blank pages where own poems can be written.
 Bert regrets writing: "Snoppen sitter på kroppen och mår toppen" ("The penis is on the body and feels great").

-Dressed as Santa Claus elves, Bert, Åke and Lill-Erik go out caroling an afternoon. Åke has stolen a Red Cross collection box in November, and tricks people that the money are aimed at "charity", which actually is pieces to Åke's old, and together they collect 134 SEK and 2 Finnish markka (when Lill-Erik sings Vi äro musikanter with Finnish-sounding voice break).
+Dressed as Santa Claus elves, Bert, Åke and Lill-Erik go out caroling an afternoon. Åke has stolen a Red Cross collection box in November, and tricks people that the money are aimed at "charity", which actually is pieces to Åke's old moped.

 On 22 December, the Heman Hunters hold a Christmas party.
 Torleif announces he will move, playing a funeral tune on his flute, as the entire band cheers.
 Torleif replies with kicking Åke out into the snow.
-All band members run out into the winternight, and the member throws themselves naked into the snow, shouting out loud.
-A female neighbour is awakened, watches out of the windows and calls the police.